HYDPublic/301-sql-alwayson-md-ilb-zones/README.md

 ### VM Size
 The name of the type of VM to be deployed to host the SQL AG cluster nodes.

+This value must match an exact SQL Azure VM size.
 The Azure VM size names can be found here - https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes-general

-Only VM that allows Premium disk must be used.
+Only VM that allows Premium disk are supported in this solution (ie Ensure the VM is marked with an "S" - "Standard_DS3_v2" and *NOT* "Standard_D3_v2")

 ### SQL VM Image
+Select from the dropdown box for the SQL deployment image that you want to deploy.

+This ARM template will deploy SQL Developer Edition (SQLDEV).

+SQL AlwaysOn Availability Groups is supported in the major SQL Editions (Enterprise and Developer).
+Standard Edition has some limitations and will only deploy Basic Availability Groups.

+See here for SQL 2016 - https://docs.microsoft.com/en-us/sql/sql-server/editions-and-components-of-sql-server-2016#RDBMSHA

+See here for SQL 2017 - https://docs.microsoft.com/en-us/sql/sql-server/editions-and-components-of-sql-server-2017#RDBMSHA

 ### VM Count
+The number of Azure VM to deploy.
+Each of these VM will host a SQL deployment and will act as a node in the SQL AlwaysOn cluster.

+Must be a numeric value between 2-9.

+SQL AlwaysOn supports up to 8 additional replicas, hence the limit of up to 9 Azure VM.

 ### VM Disk Size
 ### VM Disk Count
 ### Existing AD Domain Name